SystemsBiologyUniandes/PyEcoLib/README.md

 sim = Simulator(ncells=1, gr=0.7, sb=1, steps=20)#Defining the object sim
 sim.divstrat(tmax=10, nameDSM = "./dataDSM.csv")
 ```
 This function runs a simulation similar to szdyn producing a file with default name "./dataDSM.csv".
 You have to provide the maximum time of simulation (tmax) and the simulatior will simulate and take all the divisions during that time and write the file.
-The first row is the size at birth, the second row is the size at division and the third column corresponds to the growth rate of that cycle, the fourth column is the time spent during that cycle and the fifth column is the average time when that cycle occurs.
+The first row is the size at birth (S_b), the second row is the size at division (S_d) and the third column corresponds to the growth rate of that cycle (gr).
+This value can change from cell to cell if CV2gr is different than zero.
+The fourth column is the time spent during that cycle (cycletime) and the fifth column is the average time (the average between the time at division and the time at birth) when that cycle occurs (time).

 An example of a dataframe can be something like this (the output is stochastic so it can change):